huilyu2/project-spring2017/part1/README.md

   The first seven figures in Jupyter Notebook using Python

 * Yuwei Chen:
+ Build Transit database
- SQL for data cleaning and preprocessing
+ SQL for transit data cleaning and preprocessing
- ...
+ The last four figures in Jupyter Notebook using Python